Battalion of the Defenders of the Language: Formation

 Many early Zionists felt that the revival of the Hebrew language was a critical part of their endeavours.
 Hebrew was already a well-established language in the land of Israel by the 1920s.
 However, with the arrival of thousands of immigrants to the land of Israel, as part of the Third Aliyah, many olim continued to speak their native languages, such as Russian and Yiddish.

 The Battalion of the Defenders of the Language was formed to protect the status of the Hebrew language, and promote its use among these newcomers.
 Among its most prominent supporters were Mordechai Ben-Hillel Hacohen, a Zionist Hebrew writer, who was one of the founders of the city of Tel Aviv; and Zvi Yehuda Kook, the son of the chief rabbi Abraham Isaac Kook.
-Many of the activists came from the Herzliya Hebrew Gymnasium, which had long been a centre of pro-Hebrew language activity - its alumni had organised a protest in 1913 against the use of German, which was the language of instruction in the newly-founded Technion institute.
+Many of the activists came from the Herzliya Hebrew Gymnasium, which had long been a centre of pro-Hebrew language activity — its alumni had organised a protest in 1913 against the use of German, which was the language of instruction in the newly-founded Technion institute.

 Activities

 The Battalion put up posters and neon signs around Tel Aviv encouraging the use of Hebrew, and instructed its members to use only Hebrew in their day-to-day lives.
 Members of the Battalion also went out onto the streets replacing Russian and Yiddish shop signs with Hebrew ones and fixing grammatical errors in existing Hebrew signs.
 One member even publicly reprimanded the poet Hayim Nahman Bialik for speaking Yiddish in the street.
-A number of members of the Battalion were joined the march to the Western Wall in 1929, which was used as the pretext for the 1929 Palestine riots.
+A number of members of the Battalion joined the march to the Western Wall in 1929, which was used as the pretext for the 1929 Palestine riots.